Barton CSO Control Project

 To make room for the future bioretention swales, 24 trees will be transplanted over the next two weeks across the Barton CSO Control project area.
 Learn more here.

 Barton basin and project location.

-King County is designing bioretention swales, a type of green stormwater infrastructure, in the City of Seattle’s planting strips in the Sunrise Heights and Westwood neighborhoods.
+King County will construct bioretention swales, a type of green stormwater infrastructure, in the City of Seattle’s planting strips in the Sunrise Heights and Westwood neighborhoods.
 Street runoff will be diverted away from storm drains and into the vegetated swales.
 Once in the swales, the water will filter through soil to an underdrain, which will take the water to a deep well for slow infiltration underground.

 In 2008, King County reported that the Barton Pump Station averages 4 overflows per year that discharge approximately 4 million gallons of raw sewage and untreated stormwater into Puget Sound near the Fauntleroy ferry dock.
 King County is working to meet current regulations set by the Washington Department of Ecology that require no more than one untreated discharge per year on a long term average.
 Taking stormwater out of the conveyance system in Sunrise Heights and Westwood will reduce these combined sewer overflows (CSOs).

 - Bioretention swales constructed in two seasons – March to October 2014 and March to October 2015